Link Search Menu Expand Document

 An SSID is used to segment traffic between WLANs.
 A typical reason for using multiple SSIDs is to separate employee traffic from visitor traffic.
 Another reason is to separate IoT devices from other types of endpoints.

-The Aruba ESP Campus for large campus topology uses bridged mode for a Visitor SSID and for an SSID using pre-shared key authentication as might be required for devices in a warehouse or healthcare setting.
+The large campus topology uses bridged mode for a Visitor SSID and for an SSID using pre-shared key authentication as might be required for devices in a warehouse or healthcare setting.
 The same topology implements tunneled mode for an 802.1X authenticated SSID.

-The figure below shows the wireless APs in the ESP Campus.
+The figure below shows the wireless APs in a campus topology.

 The following table shows the access VLANs for bridge-mode SSIDs.